mlcommons/ck/docs/mlperf-education-workgroup.md

 developed by this workgroup to modularize, crowd-benchmark and optimize diverse ML Systems across continuously changing software, hardware and data.

-CM is the next generation of the [MLCommons CK workflow automation framework](https://arxiv.org/pdf/2011.01149.pdf) that was originally developed to make it easier to [reproduce research papers and validate them in the real world](https://www.youtube.com/watch?v=7zpeIVwICa4).
+CM is the next generation of the [MLCommons CK workflow automation framework](https://arxiv.org/pdf/2011.01149.pdf) that was originally developed by [Grigori Fursin]( https://cKnowledge.io/@gfursin ) to make it easier to [reproduce research papers and validate them in the real world](https://www.youtube.com/watch?v=7zpeIVwICa4).
 After CK was successfully used by [multiple organizations]( https://cKnowledge.org/partners.html ) including Qualcomm, HPE, Dell, Lenovo, dividiti, Krai, the cTuning foundation and OctoML to modularize MLPerf benchmarks and automate their submissions, the author donated the [CK framework and all MLPerf automation workflows](https://github.com/mlcommons/ck/tree/master/docs/mlperf-automation)